Defect-induced electronic smectic state at the surface of nematic materials

 The smectic order parameter is inhomogeneous and localized at the the surface, decaying exponentially into the bulk with a penetration depth $\propto1/q_{\text{smc}}$.
-Moreover, at temperatures $T<T_{\mathrm{nem}}$, the smectic solution becomes unfavorable and the uniform $q=0$ nematic state is established throughout the sample.
+Eventually, below $T_{\mathrm{smc-nem}}$, which is lower than the bulk nematic transition temperature $T_{\text{nem}}$, the smectic solution becomes unfavorable and the uniform $q=0$ nematic state is established throughout the sample.

-\textit{Surface step disorder and induced strain}.
-Since our goal is to elucidate the general phenomenological properties of electronic nematicity at the surface of a crystal, we consider an Ising-nematic order parameter $\eta$ that breaks the equivalence between the $x$ and $y$ directions of a crystal (i.e. it transforms as the $B_{1g}$ irreducible representation of the tetragonal group).
+\textit{Surface step disorder and induced strain.--} To elucidate our results, we consider an Ising-nematic order parameter $\eta$ that breaks the equivalence between the $x$ and $y$ directions of a crystal (i.e. it transforms as the $B_{1g}$ irreducible representation of the tetragonal group).
 In the presence of strain, the nematic action is given by:

-where repeated indices are implicitly summed, $b_{x}=b_{y}=b_{\parallel}$ and $b_{z}$ are the nematic stiffness coefficients, $u_\eta > 0$ is the quartic coefficient, and $\varepsilon^{B_{1g}}\equiv(\varepsilon_{xx}-\varepsilon_{yy})/\sqrt{2}$ is the $B_{1g}$ shear strain, which acts as a conjugate field to the nematic order parameter.
+where repeated indices are implicitly summed; $b_{x}=b_{y}=b_{\parallel}$ and $b_{z}$ are the nematic stiffness coefficients; $u_\eta > 0$ is the quartic coefficient; $r_0$ is of the order of the Fermi energy (action has dimensions of energy); $\varepsilon^{B_{1g}}\equiv(\varepsilon_{xx}-\varepsilon_{yy})/\sqrt{2}$ is the $B_{1g}$ shear strain, which acts as a conjugate field to the nematic order parameter; and $T_{\mathrm{nem}}^{(0)},T_{\mathrm{nem}}$ are the nematic transition temperatures without and with the enhancement from elastic fluctuations.
 For a clean unstrained crystal, $\varepsilon_{\bm{r}}^{B_{1g}}$ is only present as a fluctuating field whose properties are determined by the crystal's elastic constants.
 However, for a crystal with quenched disorder, a static slow-decaying strain $\varepsilon_{\bm{r}}^{B_{1g}}$ is generated by the various types of defects.
 In both cases, an effective nematic potential emerges in the action due to either thermal fluctuations or average over disorder configurations.
 While the former scenario has been widely studied \citep{Qi2009,Schmalian2016,Paul_Garst,Carvalho2019}, the latter has received much less attention \citep{Nie2014,Cui2018}.